bobbingwide/sb-breadcrumbs-block/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==
-= Does it use Yoast SEO breadcrumbs =
+= Does it use Yoast SEO breadcrumbs? =
 Yes.
 If they're Enabled.
+But only on the front end.

+= Does it use Genesis breadcrumbs? =
+Yes.
+If available and breadcrumbs have not already been created using Yoast breadcrumbs.
+And also, only on the front end.

 == Screenshots ==
 1. breadcrumbs block

 == Upgrade Notice ==
+= 0.5.3 =
+May fix a problem with WSOD when Jetpack also active?

+= 0.5.2 =
+Update for support for Genesis breadcrumbs.

+= 0.5.1 =
+Update for improved documentation.

 = 0.5.0 =
 Now internationalized.
 Supported languages are US English, UK English ( 'en_GB' locale ) and bbboing language ( 'bb_BB' locale )

 = 0.4.0 =
 Use the breadcrumbs block (sb/breadcrumbs-block) from the SB breadcrumbs block plugin when you need to show links to all the current posts' ancestors.

 == Changelog ==
+= 0.5.3 =
+* Changed: Updated build.

+= 0.5.2 =
+* Changed: Add support for Genesis Breadcrumbs - front end only, [github bobbingwide sb-breadcrumbs-block issues 3]

+= 0.5.1 =
+* Changed: Improved internationalization strings, [github bobbingwide sb-breadcrumbs-block issues 1]
+* Tested: With WordPress 5.5-RC1

 = 0.5.0 =
 * Added: Uses Yoast SEO breadcrumbs if enabled, [github bobbingwide sb-breadcrumbs-block issues 2]
 * Changed: Internationalised.
 Localised into UK English and bbboing language, [github bobbingwide sb-breadcrumbs-block issues 1]
 * Tested: With WordPress 5.4.2 and WordPress Multi Site